 The escobo palm is also interesting since the Mayas used the thorns to catch fish.

 Surprisingly, Tikal did not have many mosquitos despite being rainy season.

 However, they did have huge beetles, and termites on the path back to the entrance.

-Tikal Without a Guide: Transport
+Tikal Ruins Without a Tour: Transport

 The easiest way to get to Tikal is by the shuttles that tour companies, hotels & hostels all operate from Flores, the base town for visiting Tikal.

 We recommend Booking.com as a trustworthy source of accommodation in Guatemala.
 Make a booking with our link & receive $20 back on your card after your stay.

 Take the 4:30 am shuttle to arrive by 6 am, and start exploring Tikal by 7 am.

 This gives you the best chance to see wildlife, avoid rain, and keep cool.